Skip to main content

 Pest trapping activity

-A hanging trapThis year as part of the Quest we asked people to sign up to our pest trapping activity – participants were sent an insect sticky trap to put in their garden, and asked to report back with photos of the trap, through the MyPestGuide app.
+A hanging trapThis year as part of the Quest we will again be asking people to sign up to our pest trapping activity – once registered, participants will be sent an insect sticky trap to put in their garden, and asked to report back with photos of the trap through the MyPestGuide app.

 In Victoria, we have a beautiful natural environment and a thriving agriculture industry, and we all have a responsibility to protect them.